 All passenger staterooms were also refurbished and received substantial upgrade.
 Six Bridge Deck balcony cabins were added.
 Each of the other cabins also received a complete renovation, including soft furnishings, new artworks, updated bathroom fixtures.

 Coral Discoverer offers 5 different cabin grades.
 Passengers accommodations range from Main Deck to Bridge Deck (each with french windows that open on a step-out private veranda).
 All staterooms are modernly furnished and feature individually controlled air-conditioning, original artworks, en-suite bathroom, iPod docking station, Australian brand toiletries, ample storage space, two twin beds (or a junior king bed).
 Cabin sizes vary between 15 m2 (161 ft2) and 20 m2 (215 ft2).
 Lower deck rooms are with porthole windows.

 MV Coral Discoverer wiki

-- In 2018, Coral Expeditions have scheduled a 7-night “Coastal Treks of Tasmania” cruise itinerary (departure date January 15) for cruising along Tasmania Island’s coastline.
-During the voyage, special guests of the ship will be Alison and Angus Moore, Their onboard lectures will be themed on Tasmania's flora and fauna.
+- In 2018, Coral Expeditions had scheduled a 7-night “Coastal Treks of Tasmania” themed cruise itinerary (departure January 15) along Tasmania Island’s coastline.
+During the voyage, special guests of the ship were Alison and Angus Moore, Their onboard lectures were themed on Tasmania's flora and fauna.